What is customer relationship management?

 Customer relationship management systems

-A wide variety of customer relationship management systems exist, from very simple to complex and range from online solutions to off-the-shelf software to custom-tailored programming.
+A wide variety of customer relationship management systems exist, from very simple to more complex.
+You can use online solutions, off-the-shelf software, or customized programs.
 The use of spreadsheets or contact management software to keep track of your interactions with customers would be considered a simple CRM system.
-To adopt a more effective system, however, you would require a comprehensive, company-wide effort to attract and retain customers through an integration of information, people, policies, processes and technological strategies.
+To adopt a more effective system, however, you would require a comprehensive, organization-wide effort to attract and retain customers through an integration of information, people, policies, processes and technological strategies.

-Even if you operate a very small business, you'll discover that CRM technologies have become accessible and cost-effective as technology solutions have increased and prices have dropped.
-You can now access a wide range of online options – web-based applications that require no software purchase or install; your business simply pays a subscription fee.
+Even if you operate a very small business, you'll discover that CRM technologies have become accessible and affordable.
+You can now access a wide range of online options such as applications that require no software purchase or install; your business simply pays a subscription fee.

 Like many small businesses, you may opt to deploy your CRM technologies in steps, perhaps starting with sales force automation or call centre software.
 As your business grows and you and your employees become more familiar with the software and its capabilities, you will begin to realize how other features can further help your business succeed.